ssato/zip2addr/DESIGN_DOC.md

 # Convert a zip code given by user to an address

-## API version
+## Help

+1. User: GET request without query parameters
+1. App: Returns a string gives usage

+## Convert a zip code

-1. User: GET request
+1. User: GET request with query parameter represents a zip code
+1. App: Returns a string represents an address

 # Limitations and issues